anthonygharvey/100-days-of-code/r1-log.md

 ### R1D5
 Added OmniAuth with GitHub to a TodoMVC Rails app.
 I'm learning more about the security provided by using OAuth, which is amazing considering how fast the authentication happens!

+### R1D6
+Worked on a small Rails project combining form helpers, models that interact and a simple sessions system.
+I finished building the models and passed the tests.
+I'll work on the forms and sessions tomorrow!